 The practice and theory of WIP limits is easy to understand.
 But the practical application of those limits within the Portfolio Kanban is one of the most difficult parts of the transformation initiative.
 In nearly every portfolio process we’ve seen during recent years, too many strategic initiatives were started simultaneously, attempting to satisfy as many stakeholders as possible.
 And in most cases, the same stakeholders became frustrated later on when the IT teams were unable to implement all their requests.

-An investment banking department wanted to introduce scrum to their IT-teams.
+An investment banking department wanted to introduce Scrum to their IT-teams.
 A short analysis of their development process showed that the IT teams were not the bottleneck of the process: Over 70% of the cycle time was spent in analyzing business tasks before the development teams received the new investment product requirements.
 After we implemented an Agile portfolio process with a WIP-managed Kanban, the analysis time decreased by over 50%.

-During the portfolio process we limit WIP by only analyzing and commiting work that can actually be delivered by the Agile Release Trains (ARTs).
+During the portfolio process we limit WIP by only analyzing and committing work that can actually be delivered by the Agile Release Trains (ARTs).
 This can be a political tightrope act as demand always exceeds capacity.

-These experiences illustrate why implementation of the Portfolio Kanban is not a trivial task.
+These experiences illustrate why the implementation of the Portfolio Kanban is not a trivial task.
 For it to succeed, we need to answer the following questions: